Hypercontext/linkifyjs/README.md

 ## Browser Support

-Linkify works on all modern brwosers.
+Linkify works on all modern browsers.

 Linkify natively supports Internet Explorer 9 and above.
 Internet Explorer 8 is unofficially supported with a polyfill.